osgi/osgi.enroute.site/_appnotes/nexus.md

 is the version calculated for the bundle itself.
 This allows us to slightly tweak the version.
 We are using the major, minor, and micro part but then only add the snapshot part if present.
 We ignore the qualifier.
-This is a timestamp and does not work well with maven.
+This is a timestamp and does not work well with Maven.

 The POM generator uses the following Manifest headers to create the POM.